 The one sight that should be on everyone’s list no matter how much or how little time you have in Prague should be Prague Castle.
-This building is more than just a castle, it is also a network of outer buildings and beautiful courtyards.
+This building is more than just a castle; it is also a network of outer buildings and beautiful courtyards.

 The first courtyard is easily accessed through Hradcany Square.
 However, this was not always the case as at one point, the courtyard was separated by a moat and could only be entered by using a drawbridge.
 This natural moat was actually one of three that originally protected the castle.
 You can enter this courtyard by going through a gate decorated with statues of Fighting Giants and guarded by two castle guards.
 This courtyard is also completely closed in by buildings.
-You can exit this courtyard into the second one by using the Matthias Gate which was the original entrance to the castle itself.
-When going through the gate, there is a staircase that leads to representative rooms of the casts now used by the Czech president.
+You can exit this courtyard into the second one using the Matthias Gate, which was the original entrance to the castle itself.
+When going through the gate, a staircase leads to representative rooms of the casts now used by the Czech president.

 Vladislav Hall is also an important part of Prague Castle and today is used for important state occasions.
-It is made of two distinctly different architectural styles with Renaissance windows and entrances, but a Gothic ceiling.
-This hall used to be called the Great Throne Hall and was originally used for special occasions such as coronations, feasts and even jousting tournaments.
+It is made of two distinctly different architectural styles with Renaissance windows and entrances but a Gothic ceiling.
+This hall used to be called the Great Throne Hall and was originally used for special occasions such as coronations, feasts, and even jousting tournaments.
 When Rudolf II was emperor, it was used as an art market.

 Located next to the easternmost gate into Prague Castle, the Lobkovicz Palace was built after a fire in 1541.
 However, it gets its current looks from the 17th century when it was rebuilt for the Lobkovicz family.
-The banquet hall is the largest and still sports the mytological paintings from the 17th century.
-On the other side of the palace is the Black Tower which was an original part of the fortifications and later turned into a debtor’s prison.
+The banquet hall is the largest and still sports the mythological paintings from the 17th century.
+On the other side of the palace is the Black Tower, which was an original part of the fortifications and later turned into a debtor’s prison.

-These gardens are located in spots that would have one point been working vineyards, but in the 16th century, nobility began to use the same ground for terraced gardens.
+These gardens are located in spots that would have one point been working vineyards, but in the 16th century, the nobility began to use the same ground for terraced gardens.
 These three gardens were then joined together to create one large one.
 Created in 1784, the Furstenberg Garden was decorated with statues and classic vases.
 The Palffy Garden still contains a sundial painted at the top of the staircase.
-The Ledenburg Garden is home to a stunning sala terrena and all can be accessed from the Palffy Palace and are well worth the trip.
+The Ledenburg Garden is home to a stunning sala terrena, and all can be accessed from the Palffy Palace and are well worth the trip.